VetLink Addendum

 Add distinguished graduate status when applicable (Honor Grad, top 3, top 10%, etc.).

 The Military Experience section is similar to a resume.
-Take advantage of the opportunity to highlight billets/positions/duty assignments that draw attention to skills and characteristics that further differentiate you from the traditional applicant whose experiences may be limited to a summer job or part-time community service.
+Take advantage of the opportunity to highlight billets/positions/duty assignments that draw attention to skills and characteristics that further differentiate you.

 Draw from awards, letters of recommendation, and performance evaluations to pull in Performance Highlights.
 These highlights should be specific to you and not generalized.